sawyer-greaves/lab-wiki-test/Lab_Network_Drive.md

 ---
 ## Standards for Using the Group Drive

+>:warning: **This section is incomplete!
+Please add any information that may be missing or useful!**

 - Use Handbrake to reduce video file size when putting them on the group drive

 [1]: https://wiki.ubuntu.com/MountWindowsSharesPermanently